-Mountain bike backpacks are generally equipped with a compartment for water bladder, a hole for the pipe outside and a clip on a strap to attach the hose.
-They are sometimes sold with a water bag, a hose and a nozzle.
+Mountain bike backpacks are generally equipped with a compartment for a water bladder, a hole for the pipe outside and a clip on a strap to attach the hose.
+They are sometimes sold with a water bag, a hose, and a nozzle.

 Helmet Storage and Rain Cover

 There are many features of a backpack which one can discuss such as back protection, hydration system, special compartments for maps.
 This is always dependent on application, requirement, and taste.
 Two things, however, seem almost essential and you should not do without the helmet holder and a rain cover.